The Fyodorov--Hiary--Keating Conjecture on Mesoscopic Intervals: Introduction

-\textsc{Notation.} Throughout our arguments, $\tau$ will always denote a random variable that is uniformly distributed in $[T,2T]$.
-For simplicity, we will use the notation $\zeta_\tau(h):=\zeta(\tfrac{1}{2}+i(\tau+h))$.
-As was done above, we will let We will use standard asymptotic notation, writing $f(T)=o(g(T))$ to mean that $|f(T)/g(T)|\to_{T\to\infty} 0$ and $f(T)=O(g(T))$ or $f(T)\ll g(T)$ to mean that $\limsup_{T\to\infty}|f(T)/g(T)|$ is bounded.
+For any $\ell\geq 1$, $\log_\ell t$ will denote the logarithm iterated $\ell$ times.} We will use standard asymptotic notation, writing $f(T)=o(g(T))$ if $|f(T)/g(T)|$ tends to $0$ as ${T\to\infty}$, and $f(T)=O(g(T))$ or $f(T)\ll g(T)$ if $\limsup|f(T)/g(T)|$ is bounded.
 A subscripted parameter next to $o, O$ or $\ll$ means that the implicit constant is allowed to depend on said parameter.
-Lastly, we will use standard number theoretic notation for the following arithmetical functions: $\omega(n)$ is the number distinct primes dividing $n$, $\Omega(n)$ the number of such primes counted with multiplicity, and $\mu$ is the Möbius function, which equals $-1$ (resp. $1$) on squarefree integers with an odd (resp. even) number of prime factors, and zero otherwise.
+Lastly, we will use standard number theoretic notation for the following arithmetical functions: $\omega(n)$ is the number of distinct primes dividing $n$, $\Omega(n)$ the number of such primes counted with multiplicity, and $\mu$ is the Möbius function, which equals $-1$ (resp. $1$) on squarefree integers with an odd (resp. even) number of prime factors, and zero otherwise.